SCOPE OF THIS CHAPTER

 - Relinquished babies;

-- Pre-Birth Assessments where a sibling is open to LAC or is a LAC child, or where the case has been open to LAC in the past two years and where there is no clear change of circumstances for either parent.
+- Pre-Birth Assessments where a sibling is open to Children in Care or is a Child in Care, or where the case has been open to Children in Care in the past 2 years and where there is no clear change of circumstances for either parent.

-Once a case has transferred to LAC they will retain case management responsibility until either the child:
+Once a case has transferred to Children in Care they will retain case management responsibility until either the child: